Candidates are evaluated and selected based on the following three criteria, which are weighted equally by the agency-specific selection committees.

 - acts consistently with core ethical and personal values and convictions; and

-- accepts personal accountability for the consequences of his/her actions and decisions.
+- accepts personal accountability for the consequences of their actions/decisions.

 - is creative and takes initiative;